OctopusDeploy/blog/blog/2022-01/automate-guided-failure-with-lambda/index.md

 In this case, the GitHub Action is pushing the Lambda packages directly to the built-in Octopus Deploy package repository.

 ## Deploying the Lambdas
-This post assumes you are already framiliar with how to create an Octopus Deploy project and will not cover this topic.
+This post assumes you're familiar with how to create an Octopus Deploy project and will not cover this topic.

-The deployment process for the Lambdas will consist of the following steps
+The deployment process for the Lambdas will consist of the following steps:

 - AWS - Deploy Accept Message Lamdba Function
 - AWS - Deploy Process Message Lamdbda Function
 - AWS - Configure Accept Message Lambda Alias